-This product contains a Laser-based sensor that is a Class 1 product (as defined by 21 CFR, Subchapter J of the Health and Safety Act of 1968) when used under normal operation and maintenance.
-Service procedures on the sensor can result in exposure to invisible radiation.
-Service should be performed only by factory-authorized personnel.
+This product is considered to be a Class 1 LASER product (as defined by FDA 21 CFR, §1040.10) when used under normal operation and maintenance.
+Performing service on the internal sensor can, however, result in exposure to invisible radiation.

-The particle counter has been evaluated and tested in accordance with EN 610109-1:1993, "Safety Requirements For Electrical Equipment for Measurement, Control, and Laboratory Use" and IEC 825-1:1993, "Safety of Laser Products".
+The particle counter has been evaluated and tested in accordance with EN 61010-1:2012, "Safety Requirements For Electrical Equipment for Measurement, Control and Laboratory Use" and IEC 60825-1:2007, "Safety of LASER Products".